batiii14/CSharpEntityFramework/README.md

 Returns only the products that in the range of given minimum and maximum value.

 Search:
-Returns the products which is contain the letter given.
+Returns the products which is contain the letter/letters given.